triposat/Marvin-Assistant/README.md

     ```python
     Test_string = wikipedia.suggest(Test_string)
     ```

 - ### Search on YouTube: <a name="you"></a>
+  - Here's how it works:
+First, it asks the user to enter something they want to search for on YouTube.
-  - It will first ask the user for input, and with the help of the ***Webbrowser*** module, it performs all the operations.
+With the help of a special module called "Webbrowser," it performs the search operation.
+It opens a web browser window and shows the search results on YouTube.

     ```python
     Test_string = input(placeholder="YouTube Search", required=True)